Nocktion/SAP-status-bar-target-for-NLog/README.md

-# SAP Status Bar target for NLog
+# SAP Business One Status Bar target for NLog

-A simple NLog target that writes out messages to the status bar in SAP
+A simple NLog target that writes out messages to the status bar in SAP Business One

 # Usage